How to Make the Perfect Cup of Coffee

 6.d.
 Cup-top Coffee Filter

 This is a two-piece unit; you put the gold-plated filter basket on top of your (pre-heated) coffee cup, put the ground coffee into it, splash hot water onto the ground coffee, then put in the insert on top of the coffee filter piece.
 Then fill up the insert with boiling water.
 The water gradually moves from the insert into the ground coffee, and on into the coffee cup.
-This is my coffee-making technique of choice.
+This was my coffee-making technique of choice.
 Also, my favorite Coffee Shop, the Java House in Iowa City, uses this technique for preparing their brewed coffee for customers.
-(Cup-top filters can be of the gold-plated variety, or may simply allow you to put a paper coffee filter into the top of the unit.)

 6.e.
 Espresso